Friday, September 30, 2011

 Tommie & Tiffany's Healthy Hair Journeys

-Tiffany started the blog Diva Locks, in which she showcases her various hairstyles for her daughter, who she refers to as “the diva”, as well as their regimes and their hair journeys.
+her daughter, who she refers to as “the diva”, as well as their regimes and

 Why did you decide to start your hair journey?